cryptopunksnotdead/punks.market/apes/README.md

 > "backwards-compatibility" and as a first touch-up:
 >
 > 1. to change the eyes to black and white pixel pairs and
-> 2. to change the all-black front to the lighter skin color
+> 2. to change the all-black front to the lighter fur color
 >    (and if anyone wants to get it back to offer a new yet to be
 >    named "ape black front" attribute or such.)
 >